Contents: Examination ⇓ Replacement ⇓

 4. Turn off the ignition.

 Caution: Handle the sensor with care.
-Damage to the sensor will result in a malfunction of the fuel supply system.
+Damage to the sensor will result in malfunction of the fuel supply system.

 7. Install the sensor in reverse order.
 Check the coolant level and top up if necessary.